bthnkucuk/dementia/README.md

 ## Logs and Crashs

-- Application talker_flutter and talker_bloc_logger.
+- Application uses talker_flutter and talker_bloc_logger for logging.
-- Application uses crashlytics for crashs.
+- Application uses crashlytics for crashes.
 There is a Observer for crashlytics.
 When an error occurs, talker logs it and sends it to crashlytics.

 <br />